rdkit-rs/rdkit/rdkit-sys/README.md

 a high-level functionality like the MinimalLib (cffiwrapper).
 Our goal is to expose the building blocks.
 If you're looking for idiomatic Rust, check out the [rdkit](https://crates.io/crate/rdkit) crate.

-Static Linking
----

-The `build.rs` script informs cargo how to find headers, library files, and finally how to link the final result.
-This crate currently links all RDKit libraries statically, meaning output binaries are portable and users of your software will not need to find their own RDKit.

 Prerequisites
 ---